hanskkangg/portfolio_25March/README.md

 ### 🚀 Deployment

-This project is deployed on **Vercel** with automatic CI/CD integration.
+This project is deployed on **Netlify** with automatic CI/CD integration.
-Just push your changes to GitHub and Vercel handles the rest.
+Just push your changes to GitHub and Netlify handles the rest.

 ---